zoematr/FL4ME/README.md

-# DASECproj: A Flower / PyTorch app
+# FLfraud: A Flower / PyTorch app

 ## Install dependencies and project